Is Vision Zero Coming to Philadelphia?

 Proponents for the plan argue that Vision Zero will ultimately cost taxpayers far less money than what traffic accidents are costing the city already.
 Furthermore, they argue that no amount of money spent is too much if it means saving someone’s life.
 In fact, that is the driving belief behind Vision Zero since the day it was conceived.

 It is unclear at this juncture whether or not the city will opt into Vision Zero plans, or if it will take its own measures to correct traffic-related fatalities in the city.
 If you would like more information about what is going on, you can visit the Bicycle Coalition of Greater Philadelphia’s website here.
-Our Philadelphia litigation attorneys at Sacks Weston LLC are greatly interested in how this ongoing story pans out, and you may be able to find updates here on our news feed.
+Our Philadelphia litigation attorneys at Sacks Law, LLC are greatly interested in how this ongoing story pans out, and you may be able to find updates here on our news feed.

 Categories